 The hood is attached by fitting the elastic strap over the monitors, then by attaching the Velcro strap underneath.
 The hood does provide a great job at blocking the glare.
 It doesn’t stop it completely, but then again you have to remember that this is a DSLR, a camera built for still photography.
 The LCD was initially there to review your photograph, not watch a scene unfold.
 Unless you have a professional viewfinder to look down, you’re never going to completely negate the glare.

-The housing of the monitor is really stylish.
+The housing of the monitor is stylish.
 If you watched the previous video on the Aputure LS1, I commended the sleek design of the light.
-Aputure do have a good rep of making their products look great.
+Aputure does have a good rep of making their products look great.

 The monitor boots up in relatively next to no time.
-One of the first things you want to do upon booting up the monitor is change the language settings.
-You can do this by clicking M and scrolling down 5 times, you will then be presented with the option of changing the language.
+One of the first things you want to do upon booting up the monitor is to change the language settings.
+You can do this by clicking M and scrolling down five times; you will then be presented with the option of changing the language.
 Even though the settings are in Chinese, the word Language is written in English so you can change it quite easily.

-The menu presents you with a group of basic functions.
-Centre mark, safe area and so forth.
+The menu presents you with a group of basic functions — Centre mark, safe area and so forth.
 You have the option of a 2:35:1 aspect ratio safe mark which I think is incredibly useful for those who shoot at 1920 by 1080 and like to crop their footage for the cinematic look.
-Back when DSLR’s were first being used for filmmaking, many people used electrical tape over the actual LCD for onset crop marks, so this feature is very useful and less sticky.
+Back when DSLR’s were first being used for filmmaking, many people used electrical tape over the actual LCD for onset crop marks, so this feature is handy and less sticky.

 The monitor also has a useful zoom function which is a lot easier than finding the zoom on the camera when you have everything is set up.
 Although I would imagine the zoom function on the monitor is zooming into the information being provided by the LCD, rather than zooming using the sensor as the LCD would.

-You’re able to adjust the RGB colour settings and the actual colour temp.
+You’re able to adjust the RGB color settings and the actual color temp.
 I found upon initially using the monitor there was too much blue coming into my image.
-Easily corrected using the easy navigation system.
+Quickly corrected using the easy navigation system.

-For how much the monitor costs, it is really a great addition to your kit.
-You don’t realize the details you miss when you’re looking at your composition through a tiny 3inch LCD screen.
-Props out of place, visible set errors.
-Trust me, the world can’t be seen through 3inchs of glass.
-It’s a great improvement to its predecessor.
+For how much the monitor costs, it is an excellent addition to your kit.
+You don’t realize the details you miss when you’re looking at your composition through a tiny 3inch LCD screen — props out of place, glaring set errors.
+Trust me; the world can’t be seen through 3inchs of glass.
+It’s a significant improvement to its predecessor.
 I would still consider this a budget monitor, you’re not going to find the features of a $1000 monitor in the VS-1 FineHD, but you are going to get your money’s worth.

 You can purchase the VS-1 FineHD here from Amazon for $198.